fund-model/MimiFUND.jl/README.md

 # Fund.jl

 This is an implementation of FUND in Julia.
+Everything is experimental at this point and this is not the official FUND code.

 ## Requirements

-The minimum requirement to run FUND is Julia and the IAMF package.
-To plot you should also install the Winston package.
-To run the example IJulia notebook file you need to install IJulia.
+The minimum requirement to run FUND is [Julia](http://julialang.org/) and the [IAMF](https://bitbucket.org/davidanthoff/iamf.jl) package.
+To plot you should also install the [Winston](https://github.com/nolta/Winston.jl) package.
+To run the example IJulia notebook file you need to install [IJulia](https://github.com/JuliaLang/IJulia.jl).

 ### Installing Julia